Pikes Hotel: History

 In the 1980s, the authorities on Ibiza grew very concerned about the wild orgies and drug use which were taking place at the hotel.
 They showed particular concern over the extensive cocaine use at the hotel.
-In 1987, Freddie Mercury celebrated his 41st birthday at Pikes, several months after discovering that he had contracted AIDS.
+In 1987, Freddie Mercury celebrated his 41st birthday at Pikes, several months after discovering that he had contracted HIV.
 Mercury sought much comfort at the retreat, and was a close friend of Pike.
 The party, held on 5 September 1987, has been described as "the most incredible example of excess the Mediterranean island had ever seen", and "the most lavish party even Pike had ever thrown."
 It has been cited as a legendary party, with a celebrity guest list of some 500 people and up to 700 people in total which included Julio Iglesias, Grace Jones, Jean-Claude Van Damme, Kylie Minogue, Nigel Benn, Anthony Quinn, Bon Jovi, Boy George, Five Star, Tony Curtis, Robert Plant, Naomi Campbell, and Spandau Ballet.
 A notable feature of the party was its thousands of gold and black helium balloons which reportedly took three days to inflate, and a grand firework display at the end which was reported to have been seen on Majorca.
 350 bottles of Moet & Chandon champagne, and a cake in the shape of Gaudi's Sagrada Familia Cathedral were provided for the party, although the original cake collapsed and was replaced with a 2-metre-long sponge with the notes from Mercury's song "Barcelona".

 The bill, which included 232 broken glasses, was presented to Queen's manager, Jim Beach.

 By the 1990s the hotel was beginning to lose its reputation and a slow decline in popularity began.
 In 1998, Pike had put the hotel up for sale.
 He signed a deal to sell it to the Italian TV producer Enrico Forti.
-His son, Anthony Dale Pike, flew to Miami to deal with Forti in person, since Tony had been diagnosed with AIDS dementia.
+His son, Anthony Dale Pike, flew to Miami to deal with Forti in person, since Tony had been diagnosed with AIDS-related dementia.
 Dale was killed on February 15, 1998, shot twice in the head and dumped in a secluded forest at Virginia Key beach.
-The police arrested and questioned Tony Pike's longtime friend and Forti's neighbor, Thomas Heinz Knott, who was later convicted of running up $90,000 on Tony Pike's credit cards.
-In June 2000 Forti was convicted of murdering Anthony Dale Pike in Miami.
-Forti is now serving a lifetime prison sentence at the Everglades Correctional Institution in Florida.
-In Italy the verdict has been viewed as a miscarriage of justice, because of the lack of a valid motive and solid proof.
+The police arrested and questioned Tony's longtime friend and Forti's neighbor, Thomas Heinz Knott, who was later convicted of running up $90,000 on Tony Pike's credit cards.
+In June 2000, Forti was convicted of murdering Anthony Dale Pike in Miami.
+Forti served his lifetime prison sentence at the Everglades Correctional Institution in Florida, until being moved to an Italian prison in 2024.
+In Italy, the guilty verdict has been viewed as a miscarriage of justice, because of the lack of a valid motive and solid proof because Italian media only presented Forti's version of the story without publishing the trial transcripts that Forti keeps secret.